MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

-  title="Extension of a Data Hub for Epidemiological Data with a Data Coverage and Analysis Component" author="Michelle A. Valentina" type="ba" description="This paper presents the development of a dashboard for the Data Hub, a geographic information system (GIS) designed for epidemiologic research.
-The dashboard is designed to help researchers manage large datasets and visualize and analyze data to uncover patterns, relationships and trends.
-Python, JavaScript, HTML and CSS as well as various libraries and frameworks were used in the development to create an interactive platform for researching and managing data." semesterYear="ss2025" pathPdf="/img/student-work/theses/valentina_ba_thesis.pdf" />
+  title="Extension of a Data Hub for Epidemiological Data with a Data Coverage and Analysis Component" author="Michelle A. Valentina" type="ba" description="This thesis presents the development of a dashboard for the Data Hub, a Geographic Information System (GIS) designed for epidemiological research.
+The dashboard aims to support researchers in managing large datasets, as well as in visualizing and analyzing data to uncover patterns, relationships, and trends.
+The development process employed Python, JavaScript, HTML, and CSS, along with various libraries and frameworks, to build an interactive platform for data exploration and management." semesterYear="ss2025" pathPdf="/img/student-work/theses/valentina_ba_thesis.pdf" />